History of Tina Charles (basketball) in Timeline

 Tina Charles (basketball)

-Tina Charles is a prominent American professional basketball player currently with the Connecticut Sun in the WNBA.
-Drafted first overall in 2010, she achieved significant success early in her career, leading the Connecticut Huskies, alongside Maya Moore, to two undefeated national championships in 2009 and 2010.
-She has earned three Olympic gold medals playing for Team USA.
-In 2024, Charles was inducted into the NYC Basketball Hall of Fame, notably as the first woman to lead a class in any major basketball hall of fame and the first active player ever inducted.
+Tina Charles is a highly decorated American professional basketball player currently with the Connecticut Sun of the WNBA.
+Drafted first overall in 2010, she achieved collegiate success at the University of Connecticut, winning two national championships alongside Maya Moore.
+Charles has also earned three Olympic gold medals representing Team USA.
+A significant recognition of her career came with her 2024 induction into the NYC Basketball Hall of Fame, where she was the first woman to lead a class and the first active player ever inducted, underscoring her impact and legacy in basketball.

 On December 5, 1988, Tina Alexandria Charles was born in Jamaica, Queens, New York City.